Did you know that the government has incentives to help you grow your super? As a mobiSuper member, we don’t want you to miss out.

 The FHSSS was introduced to help Australians save quicker for their first home by using their super.

-The main advantage of saving for a home deposit inside your super is the special tax treatment that super receives.
+Why use the FHSSS?The main advantage of saving for a home deposit inside your super is the special tax treatment that super receives.
 Super is generally taxed at 15%.
-This can be much lower than the tax rate applied to bank accounts - interest earned in a bank account is taxed at the same rate as your personal income tax which can be as high as 47%.
+This can be much lower than the tax rate applied to bank accounts - interest earned in a bank account is taxed at the same rate as your

 How much can you save using your super?